 - Combine the sugar and glucose in a heavy pan, with enough water just to wet it.
 Set it over a medium heat, and stay with it until it melts, bubbles, and then turns a golden brown colour.
 Don’t stir it at any point before this, as it encourages it to crystallise, just swirl the pan gently if it is colouring unevenly.
 Once it has reached a really deep golden colour, remove it from the heat, and very carefully whisk in the warm cream – stand well back as it’s likely to spit at you.

 - Return the pan to the heat, and take it to 125’c.
 Remove it from the heat, then whisk in the butter and salt, and pour it into the loaf tin to set.
-Leave it at room temp, overnight ideally, until completely set, then cut it into batons (or whatever shape you like) and wrap in florist’s cellophane, or non-stick baking parchment squares if you don’t have cellophane.
+Leave it at room temp, overnight ideally, until completely set, then cut it into batons (or whatever shape you like) and either coat in tempered chocolate, or leave plain and wrap in baking parchment squares.
 Store in an airtight container at room temp.